-The time-mean and seasonal currents derived here can be used for purposes such as model validation and product evaluation.
-For example, there are large and spatially coherent differences (Figure 10a) between the mean velocity in the drifter climatology and the January 1993-December 2003 mean velocity from the 1/3° unfiltered satellitederived Ocean Surface Current Analysis Real-time (OSCAR) product [Bonjean and Lagerloef, 2002] including geostrophic, Ekman, and buoyancy components.
-While interannual variations may play a role in some of the discrepancies, the drifter climatology is faster by up to 20-25 cm s-1 in the Gulf Stream and Kuroshio currents, and up to 35 cm s-1 1 faster in segments of the ACC and Agulhas Return Current.
-Along the northern branch of the South Equatorial Current at 1-3°N in the Pacific, the drifter climatology is 20-50 cm s-1 faster to the west than in the OSCAR product; on the equator in the Atlantic it is 20-35 cm s-1 faster to the west (Figure 10).
+Ocean Surface Current Analysis Real-time (OSCAR) product [Bonjean and Lagerloef, 2002] including geostrophic, Ekman, and buoyancy components.
+While inter-annual variations may play a role in some of the discrepancies, the drifter climatology is faster by up to 20-25 cm s-1 in the Gulf Stream and Kuroshio currents, and up to 35 cm s-1 faster in segments of the ACC and Agulhas Return Current.
+Along the northern branch of the SEC at 1-3°N in the Pacific, the drifter climatology is 20-50 cm s-1 faster to the west than in the OSCAR product; on the equator in the Atlantic, it is 20-35 cm s-1 faster to the west (Figure 10).
 These dramatic differences may be due both to smoothing and neglect of higher order dynamics such as near-equatorial current shear and stratification [Jacob Wenegrat, manuscript in preparation, 2013] in OSCAR.
-Surface currents from OSCAR are available at 5-day resolution, similar to the 5-day half-power cut-off of the filter applied here to the drifter data, so different sampling time is unlikely to be the primary cause of the observed differences.
+Surface currents from OS-CAR are available at 5 day resolution, similar to the 5 day half-power cutoff of the filter applied here to the drifter data, so different sampling frequency is unlikely to be the primary cause of the observed differences.

-Differences between this new drifter-derived climatology and products giving time-mean geostrophic speed (such as the CNES-CLS09 MDT product [Rio et al. 2011], Figure 10b) can be used to infer the ageostrophic component of drifter motion.
-Although it extends beyond the scope of this study, it would be interesting to remove the ageostrophic motion, recalculate the distribution of variance about the time-mean speeds, and compare the results to eddy kinetic energy from altimetry [c.f., Fratantoni, 2001].
+[41] Differences between this new drifter-derived climatology and products giving time-mean geostrophic speed (such as the CNES-CLS09 MDT product [Rio et al., 2011], Figure 10b) can be used to infer the ageostrophic component of drifter motion.
+Although it extends beyond the scope of this study, it would be interesting to remove the ageostrophic motion, recalculate the distribution of variance about the time-mean speeds, and compare the results to eddy kinetic energy from altimetry [cf., Fratantoni, 2001].
 Because the drifter climatology gives total near-surface currents, it can also be used to improve our estimates of wind stress and turbulent heat fluxes, which depend on the relative speed of the wind over the moving ocean surface [Fairall et al., 2003].
 Ocean currents have been demonstrated to affect the wind stress field and its curl and divergence [Kelly et al., 2001; Risien and Chelton, 2008].

-Our results include formal error bars for all coefficients in the model (1).
-These error bars (Figure 11) demonstrate where currents are well-resolved by the data, and conversely where more data are needed.
-Absolute error estimates (Figure 11, left panels) are generally large where the signals are large (Figures 2, 4) and where observations are sparse (Figure 1).
-The signal-to-noise ratio for the time-mean current speed (Figure 11b) is small in areas with weak time-mean currents such as the centers of the subtropical gyres.
+[42] Our results include formal error bars for all coefficients in the model (1).
+These error bars (Figure 11) demonstrate where currents are well resolved by the data, and conversely where more data are needed.
+Absolute error estimates (Figure 11, left) are generally large where the signals are large (Figures 2 and 4) and where observations are sparse (Figure 1).
+The signal-to-noise ratio for the timemean current speed (Figure 11b) is small in areas with weak time-mean currents such as the centers of the subtropical gyres.
 Elsewhere, this ratio indicates that time-mean currents are well-resolved away from seasonally ice-covered regions except in four areas: (1) the ACC in the central and eastern South Pacific; (2) the southwestern and northwestern Gulf of Mexico, west of 90°W excluding the well-resolved Loop Current pathway; (3) the Indonesian Sea, which is relatively shallow and undersampled by drifters (Figure 1); and (4) the Coral Sea.
-Seasonal variations are well-resolved throughout the tropical Pacific, along the path of the NECC in the central and western tropical Atlantic, and off the equator in the tropical Indian basins.
+Seasonal variations are well resolved throughout the tropical Pacific, along the path of the NECC in the central and western tropical Atlantic, and off the equator in the tropical Indian basins.
 Seasonal variations are more marginally resolved in the Gulf of Guinea and southern tropical Atlantic and equatorial Indian oceans (Figure 11d), where observations are more sparse (Figure 1).
 Time-mean and seasonal error estimates are large in regions of seasonal or near-permanent ice coverage.
-The SOI-related coefficient is well-resolved in the central and western tropical Pacific and across the central and eastern tropical Indian basins, but (as noted earlier) is not well resolved by the data on the equator east of 145°W owing to sparse observational density.
+The SOI-related coefficient is well-resolved